Windows XP editions: Subscription and pre-paid editions

 In 2006, Microsoft made available two additional editions of Windows XP Home Edition for hardware manufacturers that wanted to provide subscription-based or pay as you go-based models for selling computers.
 These editions, named Windows XP Home Edition for Subscription Computers, and Windows XP Pro Edition for Prepaid Computers respectively, are part of the "Microsoft FlexGo" initiative, described in a company-issued press release as, "[making] PCs more accessible by dramatically reducing the entry cost and enabling customers to pay for their computer as they use it, through the purchase of prepaid cards.
 Market trials are starting first in emerging markets where inadequate access to consumer credit, unpredictable income and high entry costs prevent many consumers from purchasing a computer."
 These editions were targeted towards emerging markets such as India, Brazil, Hungary and Vietnam.

 Both editions contain additional components that enforce the subscription models via metering.
 The metering is typically enforced with a hardware component to prevent tampering.
 The installation of Windows operates in "normal mode", "Limited Access Mode", or "Hardware Locked Mode" depending on the state of the subscription.
 When a computer has a positive time balance, it operates in "normal mode" and functions as a regular Windows XP Home Edition machine.
 When the time balance expires, the machine will then operate in "Limited Access Mode" for an amount of time set by the hardware manufacturer (five hours by default) before entering "Hardware Locked Mode".
 In Limited Access Mode, the screen uses high-contrast and low-resolution display settings, and in Hardware Locked Mode, the operating system is disabled entirely, and a message is displayed on boot-up with instructions on how to re-enable the machine.

 64-bit editions

 Two editions of Windows XP were released to support 64-bit hardware.
 Despite being similarly named, these were distinct products aimed at separate markets.

 "Windows XP 64-Bit Edition" was designed to run natively on the Intel Itanium CPU family.
 "Windows XP Professional x64 Edition", by contrast, ran on standard x86 CPUs which supported the then-new "x86-64" 64-bit extensions.

 Windows XP 64-Bit Edition

-Windows XP 64-Bit Edition (sometimes referred to as simply Windows XP for Itanium [Edition]) was designed to run on Intel Itanium family of microprocessors in their native IA-64 mode.
+Windows XP 64-Bit Edition (sometimes referred to as Windows XP for Itanium [Edition]) was designed to run on Intel Itanium family of microprocessors in their native IA-64 mode.

 Two versions of Windows XP 64-Bit Edition were released: